 - Bloom: Off

 These are the goto settings for many pro players in the valorant scene.

 What’s good is it to have a precise aim after spending a ton of your time grinding aimlabs when you’re not able to spot the enemy at a glance, well don’t worry I got you covered!

-When it comes to gameplay, to know what’s happening during a match at all times is important.
-For that to happen you need to constantly monitor your minimap to gather information about player’s location.
+When it comes to gameplay, knowing what’s happening during a match at all times is important.
+For that to happen you need to constantly monitor your minimap to gather information about the player’s location.
 Thus minimap plays a vital role to collect intel and therefore should be easily visible and more informative.

-Aim is probably the most important things when it comes to FPS games and Valorant is sure no exception here.
+The aim is probably the most important thing when it comes to FPS games and Valorant is sure no exception here.
 To be able to aim precisely you need a sensitivity that’s best suited for you.
 Sensitivity cannot be generalized each individual has to find out his/her own accurate sensitivity.

 If you need a relatively safe basepoint, start off with Aim Sensitivity between 0.3 and 0.4 and Scope Sensitivity between 0.5 and 0.6.
-These paired with a mouse DPI (dots per inch) setting of 1200 will give you a decent start point to develop and experiment on your own.
-Infact in Valorant pro scene many professional players play using mouse DPI of 800 and adjust their in game sensitivity accordingly.
+These paired with a mouse DPI (dots per inch) setting of 1200 will give you a decent starting point to develop and experiment on your own.
+In fact, in Valorant pro scene, many professional players play using a mouse DPI of 800 and adjust their in-game sensitivity accordingly.

 To change Aim Sensitivity Settings: Settings>General>Mouse

 5. Best Special Setting